 d) Transaction costs are extremely low (sorry credit card companies)

-It’s a “technotarian”political statement, apparently… not to mention a grenade in the nation-state punchbowl.
+It’s a “technotarian”political statement, apparently. not to mention a grenade in the nation-state punchbowl, to start investing, check this guide about how to Buy bitcoin with bank account transfer.
 Here’s a cuddly and very contemporary-looking promo video:

 China and Russia drop the dollar for bilateral trade; Brazil and India may be next [via MetaFilter].
 Southern Europe may well riot in response to fiscal austerity [via BigThink], and here in the UK it’s only taken six months of having the Tories back in power before the police started to club children with batons.